0xyy/0xyy/README.md

 - 👋 Hi, I’m @0xyy
 - 👀 I’m interested in coding, music and cars
-- 🌱 I’m currently learning JavaScript, React, Node
+- 🌱 I’m currently learning JavaScript, React, and Node
 - 💞️ I’m looking to collaborate on ...
 I'm still learning :)
 - 📫 How to reach me? via email - tommyphan2004.tp@gmail.com or discord - 0xy#2276